fubark/cyber/docs/docs.md

     ..func (delta_ms):
         print delta_ms
 ```
-Passing a lambda block as a call argument is only possible in a call block. *Planned Feature* See [Function Calls](#function-calls).
+Passing a lambda block as a call argument is only possible in a call block. *Planned Feature* See [Function calls](#function-calls).

 [parent](#functions)